marklello/adopt-a-goat-mark-lello/README.md

 Adopt a Goat :goat:
 ===================

-This is repository contains a bootstrap application featuring a small goat adoption form.
+This repository contains a bootstrap application featuring a small goat adoption form.
 Your task is to structure a framework for a testing suite and begin to build some basic tests against the application.